March West: Deployment

 The force was given orders to proceed to Fort Edmonton in order to resolve problems around Fort Whoop-Up, before then dispersing to various posts stretching westwards across the territories.
 From Fort Dufferin, one option was to trace the southern line of the frontier, following a well-established trail created two years before by the British and United States Boundary Commission.
 Morris disagreed with this approach, arguing that it might encourage an attack by the Sioux, and encouraged the NWMP to take a more northerly route.
-French finally agreed with Morris that the expedition would initially follow the trail, but would then steer away from the border and Sioux territory.
+Colonel George French finally agreed with Morris that the expedition would initially follow the trail, but would then steer away from the border and Sioux territory.

 The march

 The NWMP finally left Fort Dufferin on July 8, 1874.
-The 275 strong expedition was divided into six divisions, labelled A to F, supported by 310 horses, 143 draught oxen and 187 Red River carts and wagons, stretching out at least 1.5 mi along the track.
+The 275-strong expedition was divided into six divisions, labelled A to F, supported by 310 horses, 143 draught oxen, and 187 Red River carts and wagons, stretching out at least 1.5 mi along the track.
 The force took two field guns and two mortars for protection, cattle to use as food, and mowing machines for making hay.
-French had negotiated with the Canadian Illustrated News that the expedition be accompanied by Henri Julien, a journalist whom the Commissioner hoped would write a positive account of the new force.
+French had negotiated with the Canadian Illustrated News that the expedition be accompanied by Henri Julien, a journalist who the commissioner hoped would write a positive account of the new force.

+The teams made only 15 mi a day at most, travelling under unpleasant and arduous conditions, made more difficult by the NWMP teamsters having little experience and the horses being unsuitable for draught work.
+On July 29, the badly depleted A Division, including those men suffering from dysentery, was left behind as the main force turned off the southerly trail to travel across the much drier and rougher plains a bit to the north.